-While the world fawns over the Apple Watch, serious runners and adventurers know an outdoor sportswatch is a far better way of spending your money, and this is Garmin's most ambitious effort yet.
+While the world fawns over the Apple Watch, serious runners and adventurers know an outdoor sports watch is a far better way of spending your money, and the Garmin Fenix 3 is the firm's most ambitious effort yet.

 Following on from last year's Garmin Fenix 2, the Fenix 3 brings with it a new colour screen, more activity modes and faster GPS locking.
 You get a limited number of smartphone notifications, if you want them, but the emphasis is on tracking your vital statistics as you journey through the great outdoors (or work out inside).

-All that for the hefty sum of £369 ($499, AU$650) with a grey or silver strap.
-For £449 ($599, AU$849) you can pick up a premium Sapphire edition of the Fenix 3 with extra-tough glass on the face (hence the name) and an additional metal strap.
+It launched for the hefty sum of £369 ($499, AU$650) with a grey or silver strap, but has since dropped to £299 in the UK.
+For £449 ($599, AU$849) you could pick up a premium Sapphire edition of the Fenix 3 with extra-tough glass on the face (hence the name) and an additional metal strap, although that's now down to around £375 if you opt for the model with integrated heart rate monitor (which launched later).

 Screen, comfort and battery life